Logiqx/sse-results/docs/tech/server.md

   - Discard the address information.
 This will invoke an auto-retry, via the motion detection thread.
   - Record the nature of the error in the log file.

-Note: There is no need for a "sleep" because the threads are waiting on the "downloads" queue.
+Note: There is no need for a sleep timer because the threads are waiting on the "downloads" queue.